 Who is this for?

-This is an annual period of time when you can buy health coverage from private insurance companies or healthcare.gov.
+This is a set period of time every year when you can buy health coverage from private insurance companies or on the marketplace at healthcare.gov.
 You don't have to meet any special circumstances.
 Exact dates may vary from year to year.

 How do I buy a plan during open enrollment?

-Once you enroll in a plan, you can find helpful information about making your first premium payment in our Payments FAQ.
+Once you enroll, you can learn more about paying your first premium bill in our Payments FAQ.

-Under some circumstances, you can buy a health plan outside of open enrollment.
-If you've had what's called a qualifying event in your life, you're eligible for a special enrollment period.
+You can buy or change an existing health plan outside of open enrollment if you've recently had a qualifying event in your life.
+We call this a special enrollment period.
 To learn more, see How do I buy or change a plan during special enrollment?